-WHAT IS LUMBAR RADICULOPATHY (SCIATICA)?
+LUMBAR RADICULOPATHY (SCIATICA)

 Lumbar radiculopathy is a disorder that is characterized by an irritation of the spinal nerve roots, which run from the lower back down each leg.
 Lumbar radiculopathy can be caused by many different factors, including a herniated or ruptured disc, bone spur, strenuous activity, an injury to the spine or osteoarthritis.
 Patients considered at the highest risk are older individuals and younger people who play contact sports or perform manual labor.